 *We are not medical professionals, and choosing whether or not to try ADHD medication options with your diagnosed student is a personal decision.
 We can give advice about keeping your student healthy and focused while on stimulants, or we can suggest alternatives to medication if you don’t want to explore that at this point.
 This information comes from our experiences with previous and current students.

 At Stride, we are not anti-medication (nor are we suggesting you medicate your student).
 People often ask us if our movement and organization are alternatives or “treatments” for ADHD.
-We are anti-medication without the additional supports in place.
+Our belief is that students should not start medication without the additional, necessary supports in place.
 Sometimes families start medication and expect radical, perfect results where their previously distracted student finds the focus to enthusiastically complete all assignments.
-Realistically, medication can be just one piece in the composition of a successful ADHD student.
+Realistically, medication can be one of many pieces in the composition of a successful ADHD student.

-In an ineffective situation, we might see a student take medication for ADHD, but just because they can focus for the first time doesn’t mean that they have the skills in place to be successful.
-They have a newfound focus, but they don’t always have the discipline and the routines in place to effectively prioritize their focus.
-Unfortunately, unethical situations often occur when a student starts new medication and the family reports that it’s not effective, so they’re prescribed increased doses.
+In an ineffective situation, we might see a student take medication for ADHD, but just because they can focus for the first time doesn’t mean that they have the skills in place to be successful and direct that focus on the appropriate subjects.
+They might not yet have the discipline and the routines in place to effectively prioritize their attention.
+Unfortunately, unethical situations often occur when a student starts new medication and the family reports that it’s not effective, so the student is prescribed an increased dose.
 This can result in almost vacuous students.

 In the ideal situation, strategies and routines are in place around the medication, such as: